-Launching the newly-minted imprint Craft Recordings, this deluxe 3-LP box set will feature unique "file folder” packaging, original artwork, rare photos and 180-gram vinyl pressed at RTI from lacquers cut by George Horn at Fantasy Studios in Berkeley, CA. Rounding out the package is an insightful essay by the late Orrin Keepnews, who, as producer of the original sessions, was present at the creation of every note.
+This deluxe 3-LP box set features unique "file folder” packaging, original artwork, rare photos and 180-gram vinyl pressed at RTI from lacquers cut by George Horn at Fantasy Studios in Berkeley, CA. Rounding out the package is an insightful essay by the late Orrin Keepnews, who, as producer of the original sessions, was present at the creation of every note.

 A1.
 Monk's Mood [false start]

 A2.
 Monk's Mood